keploy/samples-java/spring-petclinic/README.md

 This is a petclinic app where you can record testcases and mocks by interacting with the UI, and then test them using Keploy.
 This project has two parts - the frontend and backend, since Keploy is a backend testing platform, we need to start the backend part of the project using Keploy and run the frontend as it is.

-Prerequisites:
+You can start the backend using Keploy in 2 ways:
+- Using Keploy's binary.
+- Using Keploy's docker image.

+Prerequisites For Binary:
 1. Node 20.11.0 LTS
-2. Docker Desktop 4.25.2 and above
+2. OpenJDK 17.0.9
 3. MVN version 3.6.3

+Prerequisites For Docker:
+1. Docker Desktop 4.25.2 and above

 ## Setup the frontend